jstop/Container-Orchestration-Foundation-Blueprint/README.md

 # Container-Orchestration-Foundation-Blueprint
 The Container Orchestration Foundation Blueprint is an [AWS CDK](https://aws.amazon.com/cdk/) application that is designed to set up an EKS cluster, including all of the underlying resources, along with AWS CodePipeline and CodeBuild to create the container images.
-To deploy the container images to the EKS cluster, we utilize [ArgoCD](https://argo-cd.readthedocs.io/en/stable/).
-A React frontend and Java Spring backend that utilizes RDS MySQL are provided along with helm charts
+The cluster is created with the CDK's [EKS Blueprint](https://aws-quickstart.github.io/cdk-eks-blueprints/getting-started/), which follows the AWS best practices for managing EKS.
+In order to deploy the container images to the EKS cluster, we utilize [ArgoCD](https://argo-cd.readthedocs.io/en/stable/).
+A React frontend and Java Spring backend that utilizes RDS MySQL are provided, along with [helm charts](https://helm.sh) for each.
+Together, the frontend, backend, and database comprise a three-tier archicture polling application.
+The app is meant to be hosted at `https://polling.yourdomain.com`, where `yourdomain.com` is the hosted zone name of your hosted zone.

 ![image](/Container_Orchestration.drawio.png)